 Red flag laws basically allow police (or other parties like family members) to file a petition against someone they think may be a public safety threat.
 If the petition is granted, a judge will issue an extreme risk protective order (ERPO) which temporarily prohibits the person from having guns.

 Once an ERPO is issued, the respondent must immediately surrender all their guns and ammo to the police.
 The respondent will also be prohibited from accessing or possessing any firearms until the ERPO is lifted.
 The respondent will have the right to a court hearing to contest the order.

-To date, a total of 17 states have enacted red flag laws.
-The red flag laws in every state differ in terms of procedural rules such as who has standing to file a ERPO petition and what the evidentiary standards may be.
+To date, 17 states have enacted red flag laws.
+The red flag laws in every state differ in terms of procedural rules such as who has standing to file an ERPO petition and what the evidentiary standards may be.
 For example, in some states, the ERPO petition can only be filed by the police while other states also allow family members or school administrators to file.

 What Does Maryland’s Red Flag Law Allow?

 Enacted about 1 year ago, Maryland red flag law is codified in Title 5 of the Public Safety Article of the Maryland Code.
 Md.
 Code, Pub.
 Safety §§ 5-601 et seq.
 Each state has adopted its own unique red flag law and Maryland’s version is one of the strongest in the country.